build-on-aws/java-fm-playground/README.md

 This repository offers a 🌱 **Spring Boot** application with a Next.js frontend that can be executed locally.

-👇 The screenshot below shows the app in action, specifically using the chat playground
+👇 Check out the screenshot below to see the app in action.

 ![Screenshot of the Java FM Playground, showing an example of a chat with Anthropic Claude v2](screenshot.png)